hdgarrood/redmine_release_notes/README.md

 * See how close the release notes for a certain version are to being finished.
 * Generate release notes for a particular version.
 * Define templates for generated release notes.
-* Localizable; currently available in English, German, Russian, and French.\*
+* Localizable; currently available in English, German, Russian, French, and Brazilian Portuguese.\*

 \* Actually all of the languages other than English are a bit out of date now.
 Pull requests welcome!